nicolaskruchten/nicolaskruchten.github.io/_posts/2017-12-22-straightening_great_circles.md

 <!-- more -->

 The shortest path between two points on a sphere is called the [Great Circle track][gc].
 This is because, paradoxical as it may sound, it lies along the biggest circle you can draw that includes those two points.
-Let’s take a look at a typical map with an [equirectangular projection][er] plotting the Great Circle track from Tokyo to Sao Paulo, with the midpoint highlighted (hint: it’s above the Great Lakes in North America).
+Let’s take a look at a typical map with an [equirectangular projection][er] plotting the Great Circle track from Tokyo to São Paulo, with the midpoint highlighted (hint: it’s above the Great Lakes in North America).

 ![](http://nicolas.kruchten.com/images/straight_circles/tokyo_sao_paulo.png)